A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Multi-model ensemble methods

 \subsection{Ensemble forecasts as discrete probability distributions}

 At the S2S time scale, it is necessary to move from a deterministic to a probabilistic approach using ensemble forecasting (e.g.~\citet{Kalnay2003}).
 The ensemble is typically generated by perturbing the initial conditions and running the model for each of these perturbed states.
-The set of perturbed initial conditions represent the initial uncertainty associated with possible errors in the initial state of the atmosphere.
+The set of perturbed initial conditions represents the initial uncertainty associated with possible errors in the initial state of the atmosphere.
 This initial uncertainty is then transferred in time by the model.
 Thus, an ensemble forecast is a set of $N$ perturbed forecasts representing the evolution in time of the probability density of atmospheric variables according to the model formulation.

-An ensemble forecast aims at sampling the probability distribution of the forecasted variable.
-Now, this can also be considered as a discrete probability distribution $\mu$ such that where $N$ is the number of members in the ensemble, $\mathbf{x}_{i}\in\mathbb{R}^{n_t}$ is the position of the Dirac corresponding to the time-series of the $i$-th member, $n_t$ is the number of time steps, and $a_i$ is the weight of the $i$-th member (such that $\forall i\leq n , a_i\geq0$ and $\sum_{i=1}^{N}a_i=1$).
-Thus, here, $\mathbf{x}_{i}$ does not represent an instantaneous state, but a time series.
+An ensemble forecast aims at sampling the probability distribution of the forecasted variable conditioned on the initial distribution.
+Now, this can also be considered as a discrete probability distribution $\mu$ on the state space $\mathbb{R}^{n_t}$ such that where $N$ is the number of members in the ensemble, $\mathbf{x}_{i}\in\mathbb{R}^{n_t}$ is the position of the Dirac corresponding to the time-series of the $i$-th member, $n_t$ is the number of time steps, and $a_i$ is the weight of the $i$-th member (such that for all $i\leq n , a_i\geq0$ and $\sum_{i=1}^{N}a_i=1$).
+Thus, here, $\mathbf{x}_{i}$ does not represent an instantaneous state, but a full time series.
+That is, $\mu$ is a multivariate distribution where the $n_t$ variables correspond to the forecasted values at different lead-times.
 In a standard ensemble forecast, all the members are equi-probable, so they have equal weights $a_i=\frac{1}{N}$.
 In the remainder of this section, we will look at ensemble forecast time-series from the angle of discrete distributions.